thorchain/docs/understanding-thorchain/roles/swapping.md

 All swaps are charged a network fee.
 The network fee is dynamic – it's calculated by averaging a set of recent gas prices.
 Learn more about [Network Fees](../../how-it-works/fees.md#network-fee).

 Note that users who force their swaps through quickly cause large slips and pay larger fees to liquidity providers.

+{% hint style="info" %}
+For technical details on transaction memo formats, swap parameters, and integration guides, see the [THORChain Developer Documentation](https://dev.thorchain.org/).
+{% endhint %}